pi3d/pi3d.github.com/html/_sources/FAQ.txt

   pixels with alpha < 0.05 are discarded if blend is False then pixels with alpha < 0.6 are discarded.
 This allows objects to be drawn after nearer objects but still be seen through 'holes' in the image. i.e. the trees in ForestWalk

+I want to use pi3d on the Raspberry Pi at the same time as other applications that use the dispmanx display surfaces (omxplayer, wayland, kivy etc) how can I set the layer to be in front or behind.

+  There is an argument to ``Display.create(...layer=0)`` that you can alter to change the order of layers.

 Materials
 ---------